jocall3/modern_treasury_payouts/README.md

  - A ledger for tracking transactions and account balances in real time
  - A notification system for returns and reversals via webhooks

+ For simplicity I've all of the relevant API code in app.js.

 ## Tech stack
 I'm using a dead simple tech stack to minimize the overhead of learning the latest framework/library/package manager: